Bopified/ToyBattlesHQ/doc/database_setup.md

 - Open your database in the GUI
 - Open the SQL file `microvolts-db`
 - Run the whole script
-This will create all tables and insert initial data (like items, shop content, etc.)
+This will create all tables and insert initial data (like items, s`hop content, etc.)

 ### Step 4: Set the Password via Environment Variable
 For security, the server expects your database password to be stored in an environment variable (not directly in the config).